 - Very specific target audience, unlikely to appeal to the masses

-- Main level is fairly short
+- The main level is fairly short

 This set was provided for review purposes.
 However, all reviews reflect the authors own personal views and are not influenced in any way.